nadaveshed/Beverage-vending-machine/Readme.md

 --The user insert 5$ to the machine and get Tea with 2 sugar and 3.5$ change.--

-## for further help please contact me:
+## For further help please contact me:
 Phone number: +972546278578
 Mail: nadav3200@gmail.com